Rosi Mittermaier: After racing

 After her career in sports, Mittermaier joined Mark McCormack's International Management Group as the only German alongside Jean-Claude Killy, Jackie Stewart, and Björn Borg.
 During her three-year contract, she designed a collection of winter sports clothing and made international appearances for various skiing products.
 She wrote non-fiction books, often together with her husband.
 She worked for several charities and occasionally as a commentator for German television for major sporting events.
 She established a charitable foundation to aid children with rheumatism in 2000.

 Personal life and death

 Mittermaier was born with a twin sister who died at birth.
 Her younger sister Evi Mittermaier also competed as an alpine skier and previously lived in a hotel.
 Rosi and Evi also recorded two albums of Bavarian folk songs together.

 In 1980 she married Christian Neureuther, winner of six World Cup slalom races.
 They are the parents of Felix Neureuther (b.
 1984), a World Cup ski racer for Germany, and a daughter Ameli who works as a fashion designer.

-Mittermaier died in Garmisch-Partenkirchen on 4 January 2023, at the age of 72.
+Mittermaier died because of cancer in Garmisch-Partenkirchen on 4 January 2023, at the age of 72 years.
+Her mortal remains were cremated and the urn was buried at the cemetery of Garmisch.
+Next to her gravestone - a rock, which bears the inscription "Rosi Mittermaier-Neureuther" and resembles a mountain - is a similar one without inscription, which is obviously reserved for her husband.